GET A FREE CLAIM ASSESSMENT

 TVT mesh implant can have life-changing and sometimes permanent damage on the life of a victim.
 If you have suffered problems following a TVT surgery, the panel of specialist solicitors we work with can fight to help you secure the compensation you deserve.

 At Medical Negligence Direct, our mission is simple – to combine our knowledge and experience in the area of medical negligence to fight for justice for those who have suffered as a result of negligent treatment.
 If you are experiencing discomfort after a TVT surgery, the first thing you should do is seek medical advice immediately.
-The next step is to contact our specialist medical negligence solicitors.
+The next step is to contact our specialist the best medical negligence solicitors.
 The medical expert’s assessment will help us when providing the legal support you need to make a claim.

 Whether you were treated at an NHS facility or a private hospital, our specialist solicitors will help you make a claim for compensation.